michaeljolley/onlythemes/extension/README.md

 to let us know you like it.
 We'll even offer to install the theme and activate it for you.

+### 🔥 I want to start over

+If you'd like to just start completely over so that all of your previous ratings are thrown out, try using the Command Palette (Cmd + Shift + P), and choose "Forget My Ratings".
+This will confirm you want to do it, and will start you from scratch.

 ### 💻 How does it work?

 Want to see the code?
 Click the Bald Bearded Builder logo to see the repo.
 We